Configure Federated Authentication¶

 delegating federation settings to the instance.

-To configure federated authentication in Atlas, you must:
+To configure federated authentication from the Federation Management console in Atlas, you must:

-- Link an Identity Provider to Atlas to ensure that your users are authenticated through your trusted IdP .
+- Click Manage Identity Providers and Link an Identity Provider to Atlas to ensure that your users are authenticated through your trusted IdP.

-- Map Domains to your Identity Provider to streamline the login experience for users from specified domains.
+- Click Manage Domains and Map Domains to your Identity Provider to simplify the login experience for users from specified domains.
 Atlas authenticates users through a mapped IdP if their email address matches a mapped domain.

-After federating authentication, you can streamline user authorization.
-You can perform one or both of the following activities:
+After federating authentication, you can simplify user authorization.
+In the Federation Management console, click Manage Organizations.
+You can perform these activities:

 End-to-end tutorials on implementing federated authentication: